ansible/ansible/docs/docsite/rst/network_getting_started/intermediate_concepts.rst

 Network Getting Started: Beyond the Basics
 ======================================================

-This page introduces some best practices for managing your Ansible files, along with intermediate concepts like roles, global configuration, privilege escalation, filters and conditional comparisons.
-Most of these concepts are common to all uses of Ansible, but there are differences in privilege escalation and conditional comparisons for network modules.
+This page introduces some concepts that help you manage your Ansible workflow: roles, directory structure, and source control.
+Like the Basic Concepts at the beginning of this guide, these intermediate concepts are common to all uses of Ansible.
+This page also offers resources for learning more.

 Beyond Playbooks: Moving Tasks and Variables into Roles
 ```````````````````````````````````````````````````````````````

 Roles are sets of Ansible defaults, files, tasks, templates, variables, and other Ansible components that work together.
-Moving from a command to a playbook makes it easy to run multiple tasks and repeat the same tasks in the same order.
+As you saw on the Working with Playbooks page, moving from a command to a playbook makes it easy to run multiple tasks and repeat the same tasks in the same order.
 Moving from a playbook to a role makes it even easier to reuse and share your ordered tasks.
-You call a role from a playbook with two lines:

-.. code_block:: YAML

-   Roles:
-     - my_role_name

-Ansible Galaxy lets you share your roles and use others' roles, either directly or as inspiration.
+For more details, see the :doc:`documentation on roles<../user_guide/playbooks_reuse_roles>`.
+You can also look at :doc:`Ansible Galaxy<../reference_appendices/galaxy>`, which lets you share your roles and use others' roles, either directly or as inspiration.

 A Typical Ansible Filetree
 ```````````````````````````````````````````````````````````````